Actindo-AG/Documentation/Channels/UserInterface/05c_Errors.md

     Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all errors in the list are selected.

 - [SHOW LOG]
     Click this button to display the details of the error log message.
 This button is only displayed if a single checkbox in the list of errors is selected.
 Alternatively, you can click directly a row in the list to display the details of the error log message.
-The *Detail of log message "Log message title"* view is displayed, see [Detail of log message "Log message title"](#detail-of-log-message-log-message-title).
+The *Detail of log message "Log message title"* view is displayed, see [Detail of log message](#detail-of-log-message).

 - [VIEW ORDER]
     Click this button to display the corresponding order to the error.
 This button is only displayed if a single checkbox in the list of errors is selected.
 The *Order from connection "Connection name"* view is displayed in the *ORDERS* tab, see [Order from connection "Connection name"](./05a_Orders.md#order-from-connection-connection-name).